 - Does the app work correctly after capture?
-Attempt to launch the target application after install but before clicking the Finish button and closing the layer. - o If no, stop here. - Check that the app works natively to be sure you do not have a corrupt installer or compatibility issue. - Does the app work and does licensing check out after rolling back the FlexApp Packaging Console? - o If no, stop here. - Document the error. - Check event viewer for errors or warnings that could apply to the application. - Some error messages have reference to: - If reg key - Try to export reg key from native install and import on the FlexApp Packaging Console as a test - Is the reg key in the cap file but not being put down? - Is the reg key missing from the cap file? - Is the reg key being excluded by the virt config? - If file - Is the file in the virtual disk? - If file is missing from virtual disk, can you copy it in from native install and have the app work? - Service - Virt log should show installing services failure? - o Printer - Virt log will show installing printer failure?
+Attempt to launch the target application after install but before clicking the Finish button and closing the layer. - o If no, stop here. - Check that the app works natively to be sure you do not have a corrupt installer or compatibility issue with the FlexApp Packaging machine, itself. - Does the app work and does licensing check out after rolling back the FlexApp Packaging Console? - If no, stop here. - Document the error. - Check event viewer for errors or warnings that could apply to the application. - Some error messages have reference to: - If reg key - Try to export reg key from native install and import on the FlexApp Packaging Console as a test. - Is the reg key in the cap file but not being put down? - Is the reg key missing from the cap file? - Is the reg key being excluded by the virt config? - If file - Is the file in the virtual disk? - If file is missing from virtual disk, can you copy it in from native install and have the app work? - Service - Virt log should show installing services failure? - o Printer - Virt log will show installing printer failure?

-- Compare application behavior to native install. - Does the application have drivers? - Does the app work on the endpoint or desktop pool outside of the FlexApp Packaging Console? - If there is a licensing error, then it is possible the corresponding licensing cannot be moved from machine to machine.
+- Compare application behavior to native install. - Does the application have drivers and were they installed properly upon activation? - Does the app work on the endpoint or desktop pool outside of the FlexApp Packaging Console? - If there is a licensing error, then it is possible the corresponding licensing cannot be moved from machine to machine or might require additional steps to accomplish licensing compatibility.